Nistha-tech/Walmart-Interview-Experience/README.md

 # Walmart-Interview-Experience

 I'm currently an SWE Intern at Walmart, India!
-I applied to it via the CODEHERS competition on the D2C platform.
+I applied to it via the CODEHERS competition on the D2C platform in 2021.
 ## Round-1:
 It was a MCQ challenge, there were 25 questions to be solved within 30 minutes.
 Questions were mostly on Computer Science fundamentals covering Operating Systems, Computer Networks, DBMS, and OOPs.